Starrett City: Opening and early years

 In January 1975, community leaders and officials proposed rerouting five bus routes and creating two new routes to serve the complex.
 Pennsylvania Avenue was reopened to traffic that December, sparking protests by residents who had previously used the street to play.
 By 1976, two thousand families had moved into Starrett City.
 A swimming and tennis club on Van Siclen Avenue was dedicated in July 1978.
 Families who lived in the complex had to pay $250 per year to use the swimming and tennis club.
 The swimming and tennis club was dedicated alongside a recreation center at the same location, which was open to the public.
 The same month, Starrett City celebrated its five thousandth resident.
-At this point, Starrett City was 85 percent rented.
+At this point, Starrett City was 85% rented.
 By 1981, the presence of Starrett City was credited with spurring six other developments in the neighborhood, including a shopping mall at Flatlands and Louisiana Avenues, as well as five housing developments.

 Crime in the complex was lower than in the surrounding neighborhoods, primarily because of the presence of a private security force.
 On the other hand, rents at Starrett City started to rise by the late 1970s, leading to fears that existing middle-class residents might leave and be replaced by low-income residents.
 At the same time, Starrett City was facing financial troubles because it had been built in the aftermath of the 1975 New York City fiscal crisis.
 In 1980, a New York State Comptroller's report found that Starrett City would have a nearly $30 million deficit by 1984, and that rents would have to be doubled from the then-current rates in order to make up for the deficit.
 By 1992, Starrett City Associates was developing additional housing around the Starrett City complex.
 The new housing units were condominiums, targeted toward Starrett City residents and others who wanted ownership of their homes.
 In 1993, the Amalgamated Bank of New York loaned $1.5 million for repairs to Starrett at Spring Creek.

 The complex was renamed "Starrett at Spring Creek" around 1989.
 On September 25, 2002, the complex was again renamed "Spring Creek Towers".
 The second renaming was part of a $70 million capital program to renovate the complex.
 The plans called for Spring Creek Towers to receive two new parks, as well as new elevators, laundry rooms, windows, and lighting.